Hounfor/The-Big-Deal-Add-On/README.md

 – Fixed hand actuators in Sim+ mode for all Ymir chassis.

 – Fixed Hammerhands, BattleAxe and Von Rohrs missing from the Xotl tables, preventing them from being encountered in combat.
 Special thanks to Kierk for detecting all those bugs.

+Version 1.4.5

+Changes for both versions:

+– Added a new emblem.
+Looks stylish and beautiful, you'll definitely like it.

+– Removed changes to the Solaris system to correctly display the color on the star map when using the Solaris 7 mod.

+– Added fix for The Steel Beast FP, no more 4 Tubbs in one battle.

+– Fixed a typo in Yang's comment for Rifleman 2N.

+– Changed the description of the Crusader 1R as this 'Mech isn't equipped with the Artemis FCS.

+– The nasty old bug with the Pillager has finally been fixed, now its UI should display correctly in combat, that is, above the 'Mech, not somewhere nearby.

+– Ymir, Phoenix, Hector, BattleAxe, HammerHands and Von Rohrs have been added to the Xotl tables of the regular troops of their respective Great Houses.
+They should be a bit easier to find now, although the overall drop rate has remained unchanged.

+– All events intended to launch the FPs of TBD campaign have been re-created.
+This is supposed to fix a bug that some players get when flashpoints don't spawn even though events work, but I haven't been able to reproduce this bug in tests with either the old or the new events, so there's still some chance.

+– Fixed a lot of incorrectly placed commas in the code.
+It doesn't affect the performance of TBD, but it will not get worse.
+Thanks to Kierk for spotting this issue.

+– Updated data for manual entry.

+Changes for САС-С version:

+– Since Artemis FCS is now a separate upgrade in CAC-C, all 'Mechs with Artemis-equipped missile launchers now use standard launchers with the separately installed Artemis upgrade.

+– All missile launchers with built-in Artemis FCS have been removed from TBD reward lists, but now there are chances to get the upgrade itself instead.

+– Missile launchers LRM-15 and LRM-20 class +++ of the manufacturer Delta with Artemis FCS (those with -1 slot and -4 to heat) have been removed from TBD.
+Instead, similar missile launchers without Artemis FCS have been added.

+– Removed fix for The Raid FP, since CAC-C now has a built-in one.

+– Updated MechAffinity settings.

+**ATTENTION!
+If you're using CAC-C and have Artemis-equipped LRM-15 and/or LRM-20 from Delta (-1 slot, -4 heat), be sure to dismantle them from your 'Mechs and sell them from the storage before installing TBD 1.4.5, otherwise you will NOT be able to load your saves.
+If you have already installed the update, but have not done so, use the save editor to remove this weapon.**

 # FAQ:
 – I installed this mod and it doesn't work!